Inomares/katacoda-scenarios/cron/step1.md

 `* * * * * wall "Hello world!"`{{copy}}

-Save the modified file, and exit.
+Save the modified file, and exit the editor.

+Congratulations!
+You just created your first cron job!

+At every full minute, you should now see a broadcasted message in your terminal.
+That's the task you just made, running like clockwork!